 The Roadmap for Peace--developed by the United States in cooperation with Russia, the European Union, and the United Nations (the Quartet)--was presented to Israel and the Palestinian Authority on April 30, 2003.
 The plan is a performance-based, goal driven plan, with clear phases, timelines, and benchmarks.
 It involves reciprocal steps by the two parties in the political security, economic, and humanitarian fields.
 The destination is a final and comprehensive settlement of the Israel-Palestinian conflict.

-- Micro-Credit: Since 1996 USAID-supported programs have granted more than 36,000 loans worth over $15 million to Palestinian women entrepreneurs.
-These programs have provided thousands of Palestinian women with the opportunity to transform subsistence-based existences into sustainable, income-generating enterprises.
-Micro-credit programs for women have proven to be wise investments with average return rates of over 90%, and, as a result, Palestinian banks are more accepting of female loan applicants.
+- Micro-Credit: Since 1996 USAID supported programs have granted more than 34,000 loans worth over $13 million to Palestinian women entrepreneurs.
+These USAID supported programs have provided thousands of Palestinian women with the opportunity to transform subsistence-based existences into sustainable, income-generating enterprises.
+USAID supported micro-credit programs for women have proven to be wise investments with average return rates of over 90%, and, as a result, Palestinian banks are more accepting of female loan applicants.

-- The Hubert H. Humphrey Program: Part of the Fulbright Program, the Humphrey Program brings mid-career professionals from developing countries in the Middle East, Asia, Africa, Latin America, Central and Eastern Europe, and Eurasia to the United States for an academic year.
+The Hubert H. Humphrey Program, part of the Fulbright Program, brings mid-career professionals from developing countries in the Middle East, Asia, Africa, Latin America, Central and Eastern Europe, and Eurasia to the United States for an academic year.
+Two Palestinian women in the last two years have received a Humphrey Fellowship valued at $50,000 each.
 Fellows combine graduate-level academic work with a professional affiliation in the public, private, or non-profit sector.
 Fellows are placed in non-degree programs at universities around the United States in clusters according to professional and academic interests.
-Two Palestinian women in the last two years have received a Humphrey Fellowship valued at $50,000 each.
-A woman with the Institute of Modern Media at Al-Quds University was the 2002-03 Fellow in journalism at the University of Missouri in Columbia.
-In 2001-02, a woman from the Center for Palestine Policy in Nablus was a Fellow focused on public policy and NGO development at the University of Washington.

-- USAID’s Master’s Degree Scholarship Program: Started in May 2000, this program was designed to provide competitive scholarships to Palestinians for graduate-level education in the United States for potential private and public sector leaders and managers.
+- Presidential Scholarship Program: Started in May 2000, the Presidential Scholarship Program was designed to provide competitive scholarships to Palestinians for graduate-level education in the United States for potential private and public sector leaders and managers.
 The purpose of the program is to address the current shortage of qualified managers in sectors that are critical to the economy, such as business administration, information technology, economics, banking and finance, and health administration.
 To date, the number of scholarships and breakdown per field stands at: 32 Business (MBA or related), 11 Public Administration, 15 Information Technology, 9 Urban Planning, 7 Water Resources, 9 Public Health, 2 Law, and 5 Other (Economics, Educational Administration, Commercial Diplomacy, Political Economy, International Economics).
-Fifty-eight scholars from the West Bank and 32 from Gaza (a total 57 men and 33 women) have been awarded scholarships.
-The new Presidential Scholarship program, started September 2003, will provide 70 master’s degree scholarship opportunities in the U.S. to Palestinians from the West Bank and Gaza in priority fields of study that are critical to the development of the Palestinian economy and society and to the fostering of future leadership and reform.
-Thirty-five scholars have been selected 18 women and 17 men (14 from Gaza & 21 from the West Bank).
-In mid April the second group of 35 participants will be selected.
+Fifty-eight scholars from the West Bank and 32 from Gaza (a total 57 men and 33 women) have been selected.